ibm-cloud-architecture/refarch-eda/docs/kafka/kafka-stream.md

 # Kafka Streaming

 Kafka Streams is a graph of processing nodes to implement the logic to process event streams.
 Each node process events from the parent node.
+We recommend reading this excellent introduction from Jay Kreps @confluent: [Kafka stream made simple](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/) to get a good understanding of why Kafka stream was created.

+To summarize, **Kafka** Stream has the following capabilities:

+* Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
+It uses producer / consumer, stateful storage and consumer groups.
+It treats both past and future data the same way.
+* Embedded library for your application to use.
+* Integrate tables for state persistence with streams of events.
+* Consumes continuous real time flows of records and publish new flows.
+* Supports exactly-once processing semantics to guarantee that each record will be processed once and only once even when there is a failure.
+* Stream APIs transform, aggregate and enrich data, per record with milli second latency, from one topic to another one.
+* Supports stateful and windowing operations by processing one record at a time.
+* Can be integrated in java application.
+No need for separate processing cluster.
+It is a Java API.
+But a Stream app is executed outside of the broker code, which is different than message flow in an ESB.
+* Elastic, highly scalable, fault tolerance, it can recover from failure.

 ![](images/kafka-stream-arch.png)